BillySap12/FSociety-Tool/README.md

 This tool is a tool made in Python.
 This tool lets you do various stuff, such as: IP Lookup, Hashing, using nmap, DoS, HTTP Flood, "Doxxing", Client-Client socket chat, and a reverse shell.
 Please note that this tool was made for education purposes only and has no intend into harming anyone.
 Even if you do use this tool for malicious purposes, I am not liable for anything you do, like mentioned in the license.
 If you like this tool, please star it, it really means a lot to me.
 Thanks.

+This tool was inspired by the Series Mr Robot.
+Thank you for your support throughout these years.
+This tool is no longer maintained and will not receive updates or changes.

 ![image](https://github.com/BillySap12/FSociety-Tool/assets/147324738/ff54ddbe-a967-4052-8686-2a1c89c883e2)